Vietnam.vn - Nền tảng quảng bá Việt Nam

 That was also the goal that both she and Mr. Nam Lai had discussed in advance to achieve.

 “At that time, I just followed him to do my duty.
 I still thought he had a wife and children at home.
 One day, when we passed by the cemetery, he took me to visit her grave.
-That was when I learned the whole story,” Ms. Tuyet Mai recounted.
+That was when I knew the whole story,” Ms. Tuyet Mai recounted.

 Knowing the situation, she opened up to him more, and then the two developed feelings.
 In 1966, after a period of working together, the organization approved the two of them to become husband and wife.
 However, to the world, she was still the mistress who had an affair with a rich man, and was happily supported.
-The image of the generous boss driving his mistress to buy houses all over Saigon, although not very good, did not arouse any suspicion from the enemy.
+The image of the generous boss, who drove his mistress to buy houses all over Saigon, although not very good, did not arouse any suspicion from the enemy.

 The houses that Mr. Nam Lai chose to buy all had to be deep enough to dig a long tunnel.
 In a short time, he bought 7 houses near the Independence Palace, the US Embassy, the Radio Station..., which were strategic military locations of the enemy.
 House 287/68-70-72 Tran Quy Cap (now Nguyen Dinh Chieu, District 3) was a cluster of 3 adjacent houses, chosen as the place to dig the most special tunnel.

-To ensure secrecy, they used knives and small shovels to dig up soil, a little each day, and then camouflaged it and transported it outside.
+To ensure secrecy, they used knives and small shovels to dig up soil, a little each day, then camouflaged and transported it outside.
 After nearly a year, the basement was dug and completed, becoming the largest weapons storage bunker of the special forces in the inner city of Saigon - Gia Dinh, with a capacity of about 3 tons of weapons and 10 people.

 Visiting the house of the owner of Dong A paint company in 'Saigon Special Forces' - 6